-Billion Photos/Shutterstock 222 See http://da.co.la.ca.us/inside-LADA/spotlight-professional-responsibility-advisor 223 Memorandum from Michael O. Freeman, Hennepin County Attorney, on ETHICS Education Ideas - Focus on Brady/Giglio Issues, for NDAA Metropolitan Committee Members & NDAA Board Members (July 2015) (on file with author).
-224 See, e.g., Ethics: The Movie III "The Cycle," Idaho Prosecuting Attorneys' Association 2013 Summer Conference Agenda, Idaho Prosecuting Attorneys Association.
-225 In 2007, the first movie in the trilogy was shown at a prosecutors' conference in Oklahoma.
+Billion Photos/Shutterstock See http://da.co.la.ca.us/inside-LADA/spotlight-professional-responsibility-advisor Memorandum from Michael O. Freeman, Hennepin County Attorney, on ETHICS Education Ideas - Focus on Brady/Giglio Issues, for NDAA Metropolitan Committee Members & NDAA Board Members (July 2015) (on file with author).
+See, e.g., Ethics: The Movie III "The Cycle," Idaho Prosecuting Attorneys' Association 2013 Summer Conference Agenda, Idaho Prosecuting Attorneys Association.
+In 2007, the first movie in the trilogy was shown at a prosecutors' conference in Oklahoma.
 2007 DAC/ODAA Annual Summer Conference, Oklahoma District Attorney Council & Oklahoma District Attorneys Association (2007), In 2009, the movie was shown at a Kentucky prosecutors' conference.
 KPC 2009 Program, Kentucky Prosecutors Conference (2009), In 2014, the movie was shown at a continuing legal education conference for the Kansas County and District Attorneys Association.
 Steve Kearney, KCDAA 2014 Year in Review, 11 Kan.
 Prosecutor, 1, 6 (2014).
-Implicit Bias/Racial and Ethnic Inequity Over the past several years, the VERA Institute of Justice has partnered with several District Attorney's Offices including Milwaukee, Wisconsin; Mecklenburg, North Carolina; San Diego, California, and Manhattan, New York to identify and study instances of prosecutorial discretion that reflect implicit biases.226 Although the findings of these studies were varied, the prosecutors nonetheless responded meaningfully and developed a variety of initiatives, some of which are detailed below.
-Other offices have also developed implicit bias trainings independent of a VERA assessment.
-Program Examples New York County District Attorney's Office (Manhattan), NY Population: 1,630,000 | Number of Full-Time Prosecutors: 525 Chief Diversity Officer227:
+Implicit Bias/Racial and Ethnic Inequity Over the past several years, the VERA Institute of Justice has partnered with several District Attorney's Offices including Milwaukee, Wisconsin; Mecklenburg, North Carolina; San Diego, California, and Manhattan, New York to identify and study instances of prosecutorial discretion that reflect implicit biases.
+Although the findings of these studies were varied, the prosecutors nonetheless responded meaningfully and developed a variety of initiatives, some of which are detailed below.
+A growing number of prosecutors are offering implicit bias trainings to their staff and initiating race and equity discussions or committees within their offices.
+Program Examples New York County District Attorney's Office (Manhattan), NY Population: 1,630,000 | Number of Full-Time Prosecutors: 525 Chief Diversity Officer: